Shotanatoptio/text2sql/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Start the application: `streamlit run app.py`
 4. Access the application in your browser at `http://localhost:8501`

+## Future Work
+The application is just a first of version of Text2SQL program that can be improved with SOTA methodology.
+In my opinion, these are the steps to make the app more robust, predictable, accurate, and tuned to the particulad use case:

+1. Engineer hundreds of examples of manually checked text-query-output triples from database loggings
+2. Fine-tune either open source or OpenAI models (GPT 3.5 doesn't support fine-tuning at this moment)
+3. Create fine tuned context discriminator model that is specificaly targeted to our business case
+4. More prompt engineering